 4. You have to be unhappy and discontent – just like us.

-Loving yourself, TRULY and UNCONDITIONALLY loving yourself in this era, is a breathtaking accomplishment.
-It is an exceptionally rare practice that many people talk about, but few genuinely know how to walk the talk.
+Loving yourself, truly and deeply loving yourself in this era, is a breathtaking accomplishment.

 1. Realize that other people are scared and in pain

-One big part of learning how to love yourself more is learning not to take so personally other people’s treatment of you.
+One big element of learning how to love yourself more is training yourself to not take other’s treatment of you personally.

-Most people not only don’t possess unconditional love, but they’re also caught up in an Underworld of fear and pain.
-This fear and pain are both sourced from the illusion that they are separate from life – that they are humans having a life experience, rather than Life having a human experience.
+Most people not only fail to possess self-love, but they’re also caught up in an Underworld of fear and pain.
+Fear and pain are sourced from the illusion that we’re separate from Life – that we’re humans having a life experience, rather than Life itself having a human experience.

 2. Realize that how other people treat you is a reflection of how they treat themselves

-Unless you have reached a high level of spiritual maturity and Oneness, unconditional self-love is not something that comes naturally.
+Unless you’ve reached a high level of spiritual maturity or some kind of nondual state of Oneness (and even then, such experiences fluctuate), then self-love isn’t generally something that comes naturally.
 Instead, you must work for it.

-The important thing here is to embed self-love deeply into your spiritual awakening practice.
+The important thing here is to embed self-love deeply into your daily inner work or spiritual practice.
 Then, when the time comes and you’re challenged, you’ll be able to practice mindfulness and awareness.
 Instead of getting swept up in self-loathing, you’ll be capable of practicing self-compassion.
 Instead of neglecting your body, you’ll know when to practice self-care.
-Do you get the picture?

 So the message here is this:

 Don’t be upset if you alternate between self-love and self-hatred.
-It’s normal to go through ups and downs.
+Having “unconditional self-love” is an unrealistic standard – it’s normal to go through ups and downs.
 But the more you practice embracing yourself each and every day, the more you’ll be able to deal with what life throws at you.